walkerab/ghetto-box-site/index.md

 At a basic level, it is akin to a CSS grid system.
 However, once you get to know it, you will see it provides a lot more than that.

-GhettoBox fits best at the template layer.
+GhettoBox is made to fit best at the template layer.
 It's designed for rapidly creating page layouts and encourages creating [Mockups in Markup](#).
-It can however be used with CSS preprocessors such as Stylus and LESS.
+It can however be used in a variety of other ways and with CSS preprocessors such as Stylus and LESS.

 <div class="cs-2 pad-sm rnd-xs" markdown="1">

 *Note:* GhettoBox is not meant to be a replacement for your favorite framework.
-It is meant to complement your toolset while staying out of the way as much as possible.
+It should complement your toolset while staying out of the way as much as possible.

 </div>